PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 ---------------

 In physics experiments data is frequently histogrammed in order to reduce the data to a manageable number of bins.
-*kafe2* provides a dedicated fitting class for histogram fits, intendet to be used when datapoints are obtained from a random distribution.
-Especiallywhen large numbers of datapoints are present it is more efficient to treat the data as a histogram.
-To perform a histogram fit, the datapoints have to be filled into a :py:obj:`HistContainer`.
+*kafe2* provides a dedicated fitting class for histogram fits, intended to be used when datapoints are obtained from a random distribution.
+Especially when large numbers of datapoints are present it is more efficient to treat the data as a histogram.
+To perform a histogram fit using raw data, the datapoints have to be filled into a :py:obj:`HistContainer`.
 Then the procedure is similar to the above.
 By default, the :py:obj:`HistFit` class will use a normal distribution as model function and a poisson likelihood as cost function.
 Both can be changed using the `model_function` and `cost_function` keywords.